ace-dent/pngslim/README.md

 2. Drag & drop* your PNG files on `pngslim.cmd` to run.
 3. Have fun slimming away those surplus bytes! :-)

 \* Note : Due to limitations of MS Windows, the maximum number of files that you can drag & drop depends on the total text length of the image file paths+names.
-If the script doesn't run or you see the following error message : "Windows cannot access the specified device, path, or file...", you should reduce the number of selected files (typically <100), and consider moving your files to shorten the path names (e.g. "C:\png\").
+If the script doesn't run or you see the following error message : `Windows cannot access the specified device, path, or file...`, you should reduce the number of selected files (typically <100), and consider moving your files to shorten the path names (e.g. "C:\png\").

 ### Script parameters